mozilla/explainers/README.md

 especially existing proposal flaws, and why/how we can do better.

 ### New explainer with request for feedback
-If you want to immediately request external feedback on your new explainer, then be sure to at least:
+If you want to request external feedback on your new explainer, then be sure to at least:
 * minimally write up sections 1-7
 * create a new repo for your explainer at `github.com/mozilla/SHORTNAME`